What is the CHISQ.TEST Function?

 The CHISQ.TEST uses the following arguments:

-- Expected_range (required argument) – It is the range of data that contains the ratio of the product of row totals and column totals to the grand total.
+- Expected_range (required argument) – This is the range of data that contains the ratio of the product of row totals and column totals to the grand total.
 It is an array of expected frequencies.

-While providing the arguments, it is necessary that the actual_range and the expected_range arrays are of equal dimensions.
+When providing the arguments, it is necessary that the actual_range and the expected_range arrays are of equal dimensions.

 To learn more, launch our free Excel crash course now!